 Insider Tip: Walk northwest past the main clusters of umbrellas for 15 minutes.
 Even in peak season, you can find vast stretches of empty sand where it feels like you have the entire 18-kilometre beach to yourself.

-The beach stretches for about 2.5 kilometres along the base of the Alanya Peninsula, with the medieval Alanya Castle rising 250 metres above the headland.
-The sand has a unique property: it is coarse-grained enough that it does not stick to wet skin and does not cloud the water when you swim.
+The beach stretches for about 2 kilometres along the western edge of the Alanya Peninsula, with the medieval Alanya Castle perched on the headland above.
+The sand has a noticeable property: it is coarse-grained enough that it does not stick to wet skin easily and does not cloud the water when stirred up.
 Due to the protected bay, the water here is among the warmest on the Turkish coast.

 - Best for: Sandy beach lovers, families, resort holidays, and history enthusiasts